brittnibertolet/Biocomputing2020_Exercise07/README.md

 # Biocomputing2020_Exercise07

-Fork the repository, then git clone <the url address>.
+Fork the repository, then git clone "the url address".

 See Exercise07.pdf for instructions.